-In order to achieve these targets, the University will be moving from a comingled (mixed) recycling system to a semi-segregated (separated) recycling system in 2020; as it is believed that separate collections will improve recycling rates and produce cleaner, higher-quality recycling, with a greater likelihood that the recyclates will be used here in Wales or in the UK.
+In order to achieve these targets, the University moved from a comingled (mixed) recycling system to a semi-segregated (separated) recycling system in 2020/21; as it is believed that separate collections will improve recycling rates and produce cleaner, higher-quality recycling, with a greater likelihood that the recyclates will be used here in Wales or in the UK.
 This is in line with the aims set out in the Wellbeing of Future Generations (Wales) Act 2015 and in the Environment (Wales) Act 2016.

 The University is continually looking at recycling more specialist waste streams, which is currently being sent to energy recovery.
 We have already introduced lab plastic recycling and on-the-go recycling bins.

 We also aim to improve our procurement practices by 2025, by increasing the amount of materials purchased containing reused, refurbished or recycled content, in order to truly contribute to a circular economy.
 We also aim to ensure where practicable that most of the materials we buy can be reused or recycled (this is of particular importance when looking at plastic use).

 As waste prevention is higher up the waste hierarchy than reuse, recycling and recovery, we also aim to reduce our overall waste tonnages by 2025 regardless of how the waste is processed.

 Legislation and Legal Requirements

 Please note that Waste legislation has been devolved in Wales.